 Policy Objects and Security Profiles

 Elisity Policy is comprised of two components: Policy Objects and Security Profile Rules.
 Policy Objects use identifying data about assets to create referenceable objects.
 Security Profiles define what traffic is allowed between these policy objects.
 The article linked at the bottom of this page goes into more detail on these policy constructs.

 Our zero trust capabilities are intended to protect your business from the impact of breaches, enabling only trusted users and trusted devices to access your trusted applications, wherever they are.

-The starting point for our policies are the business assets you need to protect, for instance, intellectual property, customer or employee data or electronic health records (figure 1).
+The starting point for our policies are the business assets you need to protect - for instance, intellectual property, customer or employee data or electronic health records (figure 1).
 We build comprehensive inventories of the critical assets on your network, and use gleaned identity data to create policy objects based on asset identity rather than constructs like MAC address or IP address.

 Figure 1.
 Example policy summary.

 Controlling Access To Critical Business Applications